 2. Muddy fluid

 Speaking of transmission fluid, it should have a slightly sweet smell (please don’t attempt tasting), and it should be bright red in color.
-If your vehicle’s fluid starts to look murky, do what you can to get it changed immediately.
+If your vehicle’s fluid starts to look murky, do what you can to get it changed immediately at our service center near Philadelphia.

 3. Burning smell